CeliaPires/Shopping-Trends/README.md

 **1. Stacked bar chart: average of purchase_amount_(usd) by location**

 This first graph shows the average spend by location.
 By hoovering over the graph, you will be able to see the values individually.
-I was interested to see if there were areas were marketing campaigns had proven to be more impactful than others.
+I was interested to see if there where areas were marketing campaigns had proven to be more impactful than others.
 As you can see, the average spend ranges from $59.42 in New Hampshire (lowest) to $67.60 in Alaska (highest), a difference of only $8.18 which is not significant considering how expensive marketing campaigns are.
 So here, I would say that the average spend is the same across all regions.

 **2. Line and stacked column chart: average of purchase_amount (usd) by season**